DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/view-switcher.md

 Field | Type | Description
 ------|------|------------
-currentViewName | string | A displayed view's name. availableViewNames | Array&lt;string&gt; | An array of available view's names. onChange | (nextViewName: string) => void | A function that handles changes to the displayed view.
+currentView | CurrentView | A displayed view. availableViewNames | Array&lt;string&gt; | An array of available view's names. onChange | (nextViewName: string) => void | A function that handles changes to the displayed view.